jokull/orflaedi/README.md

 This project scrapes Icelandic e-bike retailer websites

+- ellingsen.s4s.is
+- orninn.is
+- kriacycles.is
 - tri.is
-- kriacycles.is
-- ellingsen.s4s.is
 - rafmagnshjol.is
-- orninn.is
 - reidhjolaverzlunin.is
 - markid.is
 - gap.is
+- peloton.is
+- ofsi.is
 - hjolasprettur.is
+- hvellur.com
 - bike.is (Fjallakofinn)
-- peleton.is
-- hvellur.com
-- ofsi.is
-- skidathjonustan.com
 - everest.is